shuhaoliu/docker-clion-dev/README.md

 ## Introduction

-All application code, as well as its dependencies, will be installed, compiled, and ran within the container.
+All application code, as well as its dependencies, will be installed, compiled, and run within the container.
 Then, we launch a `gdbserver` to allow remote debugging outside of the container.

 Clion supports remote debugging feature since [2018.3](https://blog.jetbrains.com/clion/2018/09/initial-remote-dev-support-clion/).